Spring is coming. We write Recreational Insurance in Connecticut and Massachusetts

 The Massachusetts Registry of Motor Vehicles now allows Massachusetts consumers to cancel your auto registration plates online.

-The first step to is cancel your registration first by either bringing your plate to us or to your local RMV branch.
-You can also cancel them online at: RMV Plate Return
+The first step in canceling your registration is to either bring your plates back to any RMV branch office or to YOUR insurance agent.
+You can also cancel your plates online at: RMV Plate Return

 If you want to cancel online, you will need to provide the RMV with an e-mail address, your plate type & number, your license number, and the last four digits of you social security number.